 If the tenant chooses to pay rent within the notice period, then you must halt further eviction proceedings against them.
 But if they choose to stay without paying, then you can move to court and file for their eviction.

-The other option the tenant has when they receive an eviction notice is to move out.
+The other option the tenant has when they receive an Oklahoma notice of eviction is to move out of the rental property.
 If they move out without paying all rent due, you can use part or all of their security deposit to minimize your losses.
 And if the deposit isn’t sufficient, you can file a lawsuit against them for the balance.

 You must follow Oklahoma’s legal eviction process by filing the correct notices.
 It’s also important as a landlord that you stay up-to-date on the state's landlord-tenant laws and other rental laws.